Olukemi Omoyeni's Profile

 Drag me to the hallow chambers of his lordship,

-To the Snares and nest of this worship.
+To the Snares and nest of his worship.

 Charge me without the habeas corpus,